dorser/datapower-scripting-exercises/README.md

-# DataPower scripting lab
+# DataPower Scripting Exercises

-This lab is a set of exercises that should you get started scripting in both XSLT and GWScript.
+These exercises are an entry level exercises that should get you started with XSLT and GatewayScript for DataPower.

+We assume you have basic knowledge configuring DataPower already.

-Please make sure the DataPower knowledge center is available and open.
+It is advised to use the documentation, so make sure the DataPower knowledge center is available and open.

 For GWScript: https://www.ibm.com/support/knowledgecenter/en/SS9H2Y_7.5.0/com.ibm.dp.doc/gatewayscript_model.html